-- 1. A completed Application for Admission. - 2.
-A \$75 non-refundable application fee (U.S. currency) payable to the Pentecostal Theological Seminary (must accompany the Application for Admission). - 3.
+A \$75 non-refundable application fee (U.S. currency) payable to the Pentecostal Theological Seminary (must accompany the Application for Admission).

 An official transcript from each accredited institution of higher learning attended documenting the awarding of a completed degree.
 In the U.S., "official" transcripts must be sent directly from each such institution to the Seminary.
 Transcripts from other countries may need to be validated by the proper authorities.
 (Photocopies are not acceptable.)